Dirty Politics (film)

-Dirty Politics is a 2015 Hindi-language Indian political thriller film written and directed by K. C. Bokadia with an ensemble cast.
+Dirty Politics is a 2015 Indian Hindi-language political thriller written and directed by K. C. Bokadia with an ensemble cast.
 The film was released on 6 March 2015 with an adult rating due to its strong sexual content.
+It was a box office disaster.

 Plot

-The film is based on the infamous Bhanwari Devi case of an auxiliary nurse from Rajasthan, who was disappeared on 1 September 2011.
+The film is based on the infamous Bhanwari Devi case of an auxiliary nurse from Rajasthan who disappeared on 1 September 2011.